alensiljak/asset-allocation-python/README.md

 Data storage is in a SQLite database, which allows for portability, easy queries and relatively easy editing.
 The sample data file is in "data" folder.

+# Tests

+To lint the code, execute `pylint` from the project root directory.
+To run tests, execute `pytest` from the project root directory.